Saatvik-Lochan/GestureLogger/README.md

 A position header will be similar to: `l0_pos_x`.
 - The first character `l` indicates the left hand (`r` for right)
-- The second character is a number from 0 to 24 corresponding to a hand joint as laid out in the [WebXR Hand Input Specification](https://www.w3.org/TR/webxr-hand-input-1/#skeleton-joints-section)
+- The second part is a number from 0 to 24 corresponding to a hand joint as laid out in the [WebXR Hand Input Specification](https://www.w3.org/TR/webxr-hand-input-1/#skeleton-joints-section)
 - `pos` indicated that this column holds information on the position of the joint.
 `quat` would indicate the quaternion for that joint.